Eric Phipps

-Family
+Early life

-Phipps was the son of Sir Constantine Phipps, later British Ambassador to Belgium, and his wife, Maria Jane (née Miller Mundy).
-Henry Phipps, 1st Earl of Mulgrave, was his great-grandfather, and he was also a great-grandson of Lieutenant-General Sir Colin Campbell, who was present at the Battle of Waterloo, and of Rear-Admiral Sir John Hindmarsh, who was a Lieutenant on HMS Phoebe at the Battle of Trafalgar.
+Phipps was the son of Sir Constantine Phipps, later British Ambassador to Belgium, and his wife, Maria Jane Miller Mundy.

+Henry Phipps, 1st Earl of Mulgrave, was his great-grandfather, and he was also a great-grandson of Lieutenant-General Sir Colin Campbell, who was present at the Battle of Waterloo, and of Rear-Admiral Sir John Hindmarsh, who was a lieutenant on HMS Phoebe at the Battle of Trafalgar.
-Early life and career

 As a child, he accompanied his parents around Europe to his father's various postings.
 He was educated at King's College, Cambridge, and the University of Paris, from which he graduated.

+Career

 He passed the competitive examination for entry to the Diplomatic Service in January 1899 and was posted as an attaché to Paris in October 1899, being promoted Third Secretary in January 1901.

 In January 1905 he was posted to Constantinople, was promoted Second Secretary in April and returned to London to work at the Foreign Office in September.
 In September 1906, he was posted to Rome and in February 1909, he returned to Paris as private secretary to Sir Francis Bertie, British Ambassador to France.
 In April 1912, he was promoted First Secretary and posted to St Petersburg, transferred to Madrid in October 1913.
 He returned to Paris in May 1916.

 He was on the staff of the British delegation to the Versailles Conference until September 1919, when he was promoted to counsellor and posted back to London.
 In November 1920, he was posted to Brussels as chargé d'affaires, and in November 1922, he was promoted to minister plenipotentiary and posted back to Paris, often serving as chargé d'affaires in the absence of the ambassador.

 In June 1928, Phipps received his first independent posting as Envoy Extraordinary and Minister Plenipotentiary to Austria.